-Detailed diagrams for each controller are contained in their respective manuals.
-The diagram below shows a typical wiring diagram for a Pro-120 controller.
-The VTX (and NCC) is identical, but tags are 6.3mm not 9.5mm.
+Detailed diagrams for each controller are contained in their respective manuals, but here we have a typical DC motor speed control diagram showing the wiring for a Pro-120 controller.
+The DNO (and VTX /NCC) is almost identical, but the tags are 6.3mm not 9.5mm.
 The Pro-150 is interchangeable with the Pro-120 in most situations.

 All you need are motor wires, battery wires, an ignition switch, a forward reverse switch and a potentiometer to tell the controller what speed you require.

 The 6 way connector is supplied and is connected simply by inserting the wires (which must be the correct size: 7/0.2mm² wire which is commonly available or we can supply as either multicore or ribbon cable.